ShrutiBendale/SimpleDynamo/README.md

 In this project, i have implemented a simplified version of DynamoDB, Amazon's highly available distributed key-value storage system.

-There are three main pieces you need to implement: 1) Partitioning, 2) Replication, and 3) Failure handling.
 The main goal is to provide both availability and linearizability at the same time.
-In other words, your implementation should always perform read and write operations succ
+In other words, the implementation always performs read and write operations successfully even under failures.
+At the same time, a read operation always returns the most recent value.

-There were three main pieces that needed to implemented:
+There were three main pieces that are implemented:
 Partition
 Replication
 Failure Handling